LeaVerou/proposal-composable-value-accessors/README.md

 This breaks the principle of least surprise.
 The slot where the data is stored should be an **implementation detail**, not something the author needs to be concerned about, unless they specify it explicitly.

+Beyond that minimal shared core, the two proposals solve different problems and **compose nicely**, with each making the other stronger.

-Second, they also provide a way to define **grouped accessors** where the property name does not need to be repeated, and decorators can be applied to the entire group at once.
+For example, **grouped accessors** can be used to group getters and setters together so that the property name does not need to be repeated, and decorators can be applied to the entire group at once:

 ```js
 class C {